SuadeLabs/fire/documentation/properties/accounting_treatment.md

 ### loans_and_recs

 ### trading_gaap
-As defined in Part 1, Section 4 of Annex V in [Commission Implementing Regulation (EU) 2021/451]: 'Trading financial assets' includes all financial assets and liabilities classified as trading under the relevant national GAAP based on BAD.
-Irrespective of the measurement methodology applied under the relevant national GAAP based on BAD, all derivatives with a positive balance for the reporting institution that are not classified as hedge accounting in accordance with paragraph 22 of this Part shall be reported as trading financial assets and those with a negative balance shall be reported as trading financial liabilities.
-That classification shall also apply to derivatives which according to national GAAP based on BAD are not recognised on the balance-sheet, or have only the changes in their fair value recognised on-balance sheet or which are used as economic hedges as defined in paragraph 137 of Part 2 of Annex V.
+As defined in Part 1, Section 4 of Annex V in [Commission Implementing Regulation (EU) 2021/451]: 'Trading financial assets' includes all financial assets and liabilities classified as trading und[...]

 ### ntnd_fv_pl
 As defined in the relevant national GAAP based on BAD.